javenisme/s2y-research/content/blog/immune-cells-depletion-or-exhaustion-by-covid-19-vaccine-spike-protein.md

 date: 2024-09-22T12:01:16.267Z
 ---

 The interaction between COVID-19 vaccines, particularly those based on the spike protein, and immune cells has been a subject of extensive research.
 Here is a detailed overview of how the spike protein from COVID-19 vaccines might lead to immune cell depletion or exhaustion, along with references:

-## Immune Cells Depletion or Exhaustion by COVID-19 Vaccine Spike Protein

 ### **Mechanisms of Interaction**
 1. **Activation and Response**: